ryanwelcher/wordpress-slot-fill-system/slides/combine-them.md

 ## Combine Everything ##

-All the examples have shown a single SlotFill being used with registerPlugin.
+All the examples have shown a single SlotFill being used with `registerPlugin`.
 But, they can be combined into a single one to allow using a single icon for all Fills.

 ## Example from this plugin ##
 ```js